MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

     - **Search settings**:
         - **Vector settings**: Add vector search to this search resource
         - **Azure OpenAI Resource**: Default_AzureOpenAI
-        - *Acknowledge that an embedding model will be deployed*
+        - *Acknowledge that an embedding model will be deployed if not already there*
     - **Index settings**:
         - **Index name**: brochures-index
         - **Virtual machine**: Auto select
-1. Wait for your index to be ready, which can take several minutes.
+1. Wait for the indexing process to be completed, which can take several minutes.
 The index creation operation consists of the following jobs:

     - Crack, chunk, and embed the text tokens in your brochures data.
-    - Update the index.
+    - Update Azure AI Search with the new index.
     - Register the index asset.

 ## Test the index